zDevelopers/UHPlugin/README.md

    ![ProTips](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_ProTips.png)
  - The commands can be accessed using permissions (see subsection below).
  - Autocompletion everywhere.
- - Fully translated into English, French and Portuguese.
+ - Fully translated into English, French, Portuguese and Brazilian.
  - For developers:
     - the game can be controlled through the GameManager (`UHPlugin.getGameManager()`);
     - the teams, using the TeamManager (`UHPlugin.getTeamManager()`);